PJV#29

 The column will discuss topics ranging from colleges and youth groups to dating and babysitting from sports and art to summer programs, from jobs to community service groups and volunteer opportunities, to anything else that readers are interested in.

 Remember, this column would be nothing without you, our readers, so please send any ideas you have for this column and please encourage your friends to read it.
-Join "Philadelphia Jewish Voice Teen Column" group on Facebook and invite all of your friend to join as well.
+Join "Philadelphia Jewish Voice Teen Column" group on Facebook and invite all of your friends to join as well.
 If you are interested in writing for this column, if you know anyone who would be interested in writing or if you have ideas, please contact me by e-mail.

 -- Gabrielle Loeb, Teen Editor